levmichael/saphon/README.md

 * `morphemes`: A list of morphemes in this language that are of note for one or more processes that are referred to in the document.
   * `morpheme_id`: An string identifier for the morpheme.
-  * `morpheme_class`: The kind of morphological element that undergoes the process, if the process's `type` is `morphological`.
+  * `morpheme_type`: The kind of morphological element that undergoes the process, if the process's `type` is `morphological`.
 The value must be one of 'prefix', 'root', 'suffix', 'proclitic', 'enclitic', or if the process `type` is not `morphological`, this field must have the value `NA` to indicate an empty value.
 (TODO: review the list of allowable values)
-  * `phonological_form`: The phonological form of the morpheme, using symbols from the International Phonetic Alphabet.
+  * `underlying_form`: The underlying phonological form of the morpheme, using symbols from the International Phonetic Alphabet.
 (TODO: elaborate on the meaning of this field, e.g. UR vs. surface)
-  * `allomorphs`: A list of surface allomorphs of this morpheme, using symbols from the International Phonetic Alphabet.
-(TODO: check whether this needs to be a list)
+  * `surface_forms`: A list of surface allomorphs of this morpheme, using symbols from the International Phonetic Alphabet.
   * `gloss`: English language gloss of the morpheme.

 The second and third of these fields contains a list of dicts, the values of which can be list or dict datatypes.
 The first of these is `phonemes`: